Eco-Friendly Disposable Bamboo & Bagasse Products

 Hotels & Resorts — Natural or white cutlery for room service, buffets, and poolside dining.
 Consistent with bagasse plates and bowls already in use across hospitality properties.

 Event Caterers — Bulk cutlery for large-scale events.
 Compostable disposal post-event.
-No plastic sorting required when the entire table setting is bagasse.
+No plastic sorting required when the entire table setting is made of bagasse.

 Airline & Railway Catering — Lightweight disposable cutlery for in-flight and in-transit meal kits.
 FDA certified for food contact at altitude and in transit conditions.